Summary of advisory vs. DIY investment

 Market Efficiency:

-Malkiel adheres to the efficient market hypothesis (EMH), which suggests that all
+Malkiel adheres to the efficient market hypothesis (EMH), which suggests that

 available

 information is already reflected in stock prices.
-Therefore, it's nearly impossible
+Therefore, it's nearly

 for an

-investor or a fund manager to consistently identify underpriced stocks or outperform
+investor or a fund manager to consistently identify underpriced stocks or

 the